icmc-data/bot-tweet/README.md

     │   │   ├── predict_model.py
     │   │   └── train_model.py
     │   │
+    │   ├── web            <- React front-end and Python API
+    │   │   │
+    │   │   ├── api.py     <- Python API
+    │   │   └── ...        <- All other files are related to React front-end
+    │   │
     │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
     │